 Now today, because the spirit of deception is coming on the whole world, there are a lot of 'twilight zone' Christians.
-And isn't there a series called Twilight Zone on television?
-And isn't that dealing with-what?-witchcraft and demonism and oddball stuff?
-I've only seen the title, but I've never watched it-is that true? (comments from audience) Another way of expressing the 'twilight zone' Christians are the Laodiceans.
-That they're neither hot nor cold, but they are lukewarm and are running around naked-and nakedness reveals that they are not keeping the commandments of God.
+Isn't there a series called Twilight Zone on television?
+Isn't that dealing with witchcraft, demonism and oddball stuff?
+I've only seen the title, but I've never watched it.

+Another way of expressing the 'twilight zone' Christians are the Laodiceans.
+That they're neither hot nor cold, but lukewarm and are running around naked, and nakedness reveals that they are not keeping the commandments of God.

-So back here, 1-John 5:2: "By this standard we know that we love the children of God when we love God and are keeping His commandments.
-For this is the love of God, that we should keep His commandments; and His commandments are not burdensome" (vs 2-3).
+1-John 5:2: "By this standard we know that we love the children of God: when we love God and keep His commandments.
+For this is the love of God: that we keep His commandments; and His commandments are not burdensome" (vs 2-3).

-Let's come back to 1-John, the second chapter, again.
-I tell you this whole first two chapters are so loaded, but yet, when you just sit down and read it, when you just say, 'Okay, I'm going to read it through'; it's pretty simple reading.
-And we fail to understand how profound and how deep this really is.
-So this means that the love of God is being perfected or fulfilled in us on an ongoing basis.
+I tell you these first two chapters of 1-John are so loaded, but yet, when you just sit down and read it, when you just say, 'Okay, I'm going to read it through'; it's pretty simple reading.
+We fail to understand how profound and how deep this really is.
+So, this means that the love of God is being perfected or fulfilled in us on an ongoing basis.